email: roadarch@outlook.com

 San Diego, CA

-The Bowlero opened in 1957 and had 55 lanes of bowling.
-Since 1965, the building has housed a Scottish Rite Event Center.
+This Bowlero was designed by Padrewski, Mitchell & Dean and built in 1957.
+It had 55 lanes of bowling.
+Since 1965, the building had housed a Scottish Rite Event Center.
 In 2020, plans were announced to demolish the building and build a Home Depot.
 Those plans were approved by the City in 2021.
-In 2023, the property was surrounded by chain link fencing.
-For more, see these websites: 1, 2, and 3. [map]
+The building was demolished in 2024.
+For more, see these websites: 1, 2, and 3.

 former Friendly Hills Bowl